 - 6 boneless chicken thighs

 - 4 roasted red peppers, cut intro strips

 - 1 medium yellow onion, julienned

-Add the chicken and sear it on both sides for about 2 minutes each on medium high heat.
-Then lower to medium heat and add all remaining ingredients except for spinach; 1 remaining garlic clove, lemon juice & zest, peppers, artichokes Season with salt and pepper.
-Do not add spinach yet.
+Once seared, lower to medium heat and add all remaining ingredients except for spinach.
+The remaining ingredients to add will be 1 chopped garlic clove, lemon juice & zest, peppers, and artichokes.
+Season with oregano, salt, and pepper.

 4. Let the chicken cook for about 15 more minutes, flipping once halfway through.
 Once the chicken has cooked fully with the rest of the veggies, pull the skillet off the heat.

 5. Add spinach and toss until the spinach is wilted, but still bright green.
 Only about a minute.